gkashin/eQueue/README.md

 :-------------------------:
 ![](https://a.radikal.ru/a38/2010/74/a4bf72733a88.png)

-Watch Your Position in the Queue         |  And Manage Your Queues List :-------------------------:|:-------------------------:
+Keep Track of your Position in the Queue         |  And Manage Your Queues List :-------------------------:|:-------------------------:
 ![](https://c.radikal.ru/c28/2010/ff/a672179a005b.png) | ![](https://d.radikal.ru/d23/2010/56/757117335963.png)